 Poor posture damages your appearance significantly.
 It makes you look weak and insecure.
 There are many pro bodybuilders with poor postures too, but their massive backs hide the issue somewhat.
 The natty does not have similar safety nets.
 If you slouch, people can see it.

-Unless there’s a medical condition preventing you from straightening your back, the main forces behind poor posture are self-hatred, lack of confidence and profound inability to understand that the people around your are not better than you.
-If you don’t start believing in yourself and reconstruct your pride, all the exercises in the world won’t be able to fix your posture because the problem is not muscular.
+Unless there’s a medical condition preventing you from straightening your back, the main forces behind poor posture are self-hatred, lack of confidence and a profound inability to understand that the people around you are not better than you.
+If you don’t start believing in yourself and reconstruct your pride, all the exercises in the world won’t be able to correct your posture because the problem is not muscular.
 It’s your perception of this world that needs a fix.

 Tip: Contrary to popular belief, pinching your shoulders together does not fix your posture.
 Poor posture does not come from the shoulders.
 It comes from the spine.
-A better cue is to simply push your chest out.
+A better cue is to simply push your chest out/forward.
 Don’t think about your shoulders.
-Put your hand on your sternum and imagine that you are pulling it forward.
-This will improve your posture right away.
+This move will improve your posture right away.
 Your shoulders will follow and assume their natural resting position.